Scope of Variables in Java

 {

-// Creating an object of class and call the local variable using reference variable.
+// Creating an object of class and trying to access the local variable using reference variable.

 LocalVar lv = new LocalVar();